-Micro-purchases: Purchases under $3,500 do not require competitive quotes, but always must be evaluated on pricing for what is being procured.
+Micro-purchases: Purchases under $10,000 do not require competitive quotes, but always must be evaluated on pricing for what is being procured.
 There is no specific competitive process required, with award being made to offer that is reasonably priced.

-Small purchases: Purchases up to $25,000 can be made with an informal process, but in most cases, we should receive price quotes from an adequate number of sources.
+Small purchases: Purchases up to 25,000 can be made with an informal process, but in most cases, we should receive price quotes from an adequate number of sources.
 Typically, an adequate number of sources is at least three offerors, but this is not a firm rule and could be more or less depending on the relevant circumstances.

 Purchases of over $25,000: When applicable TAS shall obtain a minimum of three bids or proposals for providing the goods or services needed unless there is only a sole-source, and/or an emergency exists which does not allow the time for a more competitive proposal process, and/or after a solicitation of a number of sources competition is determined inadequate.
 The documents shall include the basis for selection.